 For this summertime occasion, think of cocktails such as mojitos served up nice and cold in stem-less wine glasses or in stylish long stem goblets.
 Add a personal twist to the drinks by creating monogrammed swizzle sticks.
 How?
 By combining hot silicone glue with gold paint and forming it into a letter—“m” for mojito perhaps, or your own paired initials!

 Other popular drinks include Cuba libre, which is a simple mix of rum, Coke, and lime juice; or mojitos using non-traditional flavors like peach, cherry, or pineapple.
-For a fun recipe, try this one from Tommy Bahama using pineapple and yuzu (a Japanese citrus fruit).
+For a fun recipe, try this one from Tommy Bahama called the “Crazy Cuban.”